amukherj/concurrencyts/README.md

     make bin/latch
     make bin/barrier

-There are no formal unit tests, but i intend to add them soon.
-We don't use any mostrosity beyond simple GNUMake for building.
+There are no formal unit tests, but I intend to add them soon.